jayjaybillings/thesis/docs/_posts/2017-01-04-workflows-review.markdown

 their taxonomy on five core elements of grid-based workflow management systems: workflow design, information retrieval, workflow scheduling, fault tolerance, and data movement.
-While many of the properties and taxonomic elements they describe seem common to all systems, others, such as "Workflow QoS Constraints" would appear to be grid-specific at present.
-Their work also shows how thirteen common grid workflow management systems, such as Pegasus and Kepler, are covered by the taxonomy.
+While many of the properties and taxonomic elements they describe seem common to all systems, others would appear to be grid-specific at present, such as "Workflow QoS Constraints".
+Their work also shows how thirteen common grid workflow management systems, including Pegasus and Kepler, are covered by the taxonomy.
 Like other authors, Yu and Buyya cite the lack of standardized workflow syntax and language as sources of interoperability issues.
-Yu's and Buyya's work is extremely detailed and a very helpful resource for understanding grid workflows, but that is the extent to which the article investigates workflows.
+Yu's and Buyya's work is extremely detailed and a very helpful resource for understanding grid workflows.

 Scientific workflow management systems have flourished since their inception, although not without significant overlap and duplication of effort.
 The survey